cloud-barista/cb-tumblebug/src/interface/mcp/README.md

 ## 📚 Core Capabilities

+For a visual overview of all available tools and their API mappings, see:
+**[MCP Tool Categories and API Mapping](./architecture.md#mcp-tool-categories-and-api-mapping)** - Complete tool organization and endpoint mapping

 ### 1. Namespace Management
 - Create, read, update, delete namespaces
 - List and manage namespace resources